"

 Directions:

-• Using quarter notes, write the given notes with articulations on the grand staff.
+• Using quarter notes, write the given notes with articulation marks on the grand staff.

 1. Fanny Mendelssohn Hensel (1805-1847) was a German composer and pianist.
 Her brother was also a composer (Felix Mendelssohn).